The best folding bikes 2025: versatile, compact and lightweight models reviewed and rated

 Electric folding bikes: the future?

-Having an electric motor assisting your folding bike journey means you can commute without having to worry about getting sweaty in your work clothes.
+Having an electric motor assist your folding bike means you can commute without worrying about getting sweaty in your work clothes.

 Electric assist is also a perfect way of overcoming one of the drawbacks of e-bikes: their weight.
-They are relatively heavy for their size due to the extra rigidity that has to be built into their hinged parts.
-So although a folding electric bike will weigh more than a standard folding bike, you'll get a bit of help with your pedalling.
+They are relatively heavy in size due to the extra rigidity that has to be built into their hinged parts.
+So, although a folding electric bike will weigh more than a standard one, you'll get some help with your pedalling.

-The lightest folding e-bike we’ve seen actually available to buy is the A-bike at 12kg, but most models are over 15kg and over 20kg isn’t an unreasonable mass.
+The lightest folding e-bike we’ve seen actually available to buy is the A-bike, at 12kg.
+However, most models weigh over 15kg, and over 20kg isn’t an unreasonable mass.
+Most feature a way to roll the bike around, either via its back wheel or an extra set of roller skate-style wheels.

-As with any e-bike, have a good look at battery run times – most folding electric bikes can power you for about 50 miles.
-So if you're planning a mega commute remember to take a charger, or have one at both ends of your journey.
+As with any e-bike, have a good look at battery run times – most of the best folding electric bikes can power you for about 50 miles.
+So, if you're planning a mega commute, remember to take a charger or have one at both ends of your journey.

 Get The Leadout Newsletter